What is a Source?¶

 Filtering by Title Search¶

-Type in an incident title in the Enter title space on the filter bar.
+- Type in an group title in the Enter title space on the filter bar.

-Click Go or hit the return key to filter and display only incidents that include the entered title.For example by searching the incident title “attacks”, there is a display of all incidents containing this keyword.
+- Click Go or hit the return key to filter and display only groups that include the entered title.For example by searching the group title “attacks”, there is a display of all groups containing this keyword.

 Filtering by Tittle Search